reecetech/pactman/README.md

 For more information see [Matching](https://docs.pact.io/documentation/matching.html)

+### Some important has_pact_with options

+The `has_pact_with(provider...)` call has quite a few options documented in its API, but a couple are worth mentioning in particular:

+`version` declares the pact specification version that the provider supports.
+This defaults to "2.0.0", but "3.0.0" is also acceptable if your provider supports [Pact specification version 3].

+`use_mocking_server` defaults to `False` and controls the mocking method used by `pactman`.
+The default is to patch `urllib3`, which is the library underpinning `requests` and is also used by some other projects.
+If you are using a different library to make your HTTP requests which does not use `urllib3` underneath then you will need to set the `use_mocking_server` argument to `True`.
+This causes `pactman` to run an actual HTTP server to mock the requests (the server is listening on `pact.uri` - use that to redirect your HTTP requests to the mock server.)
+You may also set the `USE_MOCKING_SERVER` environment variable to "yes" to force your entire suite to use the server approach.

 ## Verifying Pacts Against a Service

 Run "pact-verifier -h" to see the options avialable.
 In short, to run all pacts registered at the Reece broker: